emmabostian/building-a-portfolio-with-gatsby/README.md

 - Podcasting

 1. Open `nav.js` from the components folder.
-2. Let's add some semantic HTML for a navigation component:
+2. Let's add some semantic HTML for a navigation component as the return value for our component:
 ```jsx
 <nav className="nav">
     <h3 className="nav__title">My Portfolio</h3>